Lesson Plan - Get It!

 These important cells are able to differentiate into any type of cell in the human body.
 All of your cells originated from stem cells — brain cells, blood cells, skin cells, muscle cells, and nerve cells all came from a single origin!
 That is incredible!

-So, how are these cells able to take on such different functions in the body?
-Learn a little more about stem cells from University of Utah's Genetic Science Learning Center.
+- So, how are these cells able to take on such different functions in the body?

 - Can you believe that all of your cells came from a single stem cell?

 - Why does a human need so many different kinds of cells?

 It may be because we have very complex systems that require different kinds of processes.
 Humans aren't the only organisms with specialized cells; many eukaryotes have similar types of cells.

 Take some time to discover some specialized cells in another organism.

 - How do plants get nutrients and water from the roots to the leaves?